 Analysis of Tiepolo’s The Empire of Flora

 The Empire of Flora is Giovanni Battista Tiepolo’s version of the Roman Springtime festival Floralis and simultaneously a vision of a perpetual Spring in a land reigned over by the goddess.
 Flora was a goddess of fertility and the onset of natural growth in the Roman year and is placed right of center on her chariot in a proud pose looking out at us.

-There is a great commotion in the picture, with offerings being made, a tambour being struck behind Flora, and even to putti wrestling, presumably from an excess of drinking.
-Birds auspicious of abundance fly in the windy sky over a distant golden fountain of statues, all of which delicately signals the balance, sometimes disordered, of richness and excess.
-Tiepolo painted this picture in 1743.
+There is a great commotion in the picture, with offerings being made, a tambour being struck behind Flora, and even wrestling, presumably from excessive drinking.
+Birds auspicious of abundance fly in the windy sky over a distant golden fountain of statues, all delicately signaling the balance, sometimes disordered, of richness and excess.

 Flora, in mythology, is often associated with the goddess of flowers and spring blooming.
 The concept of a floral deity or nature goddess is present in various mythologies, each with its own representation and symbolism.